peilun-he/PDSim/README.md

    PDSim::run_app()
    ```

-A tutorial of how to use this app is available by running the following code
+A tutorial on how to use this app is available by running the following code
 and select "PDSim app tutorial":

 ```r